4 Best Salomon Hiking Shoes in 2025

 In the lab, we tested the softness of the midsole.
 Our durometer claimed the midsole measures 32.5 HA, the average for hiking shoes.
 We find this is the perfect middle ground between decent protection underfoot and a comfortable ground feel.

 The shoe works wonders in the stability department.
 A shank in the midsole stiffens the midfoot, preventing our feet from rolling on rough trails.
-At the same time, we felt a distinct spring in our step, so in the lab, we bent the shoe to 90° using a force gauge.
-We measured 37.1N, making it 31% more flexible than average!
-This makes for a supportive and very comfortable shoe for long hikes.
+At the same time, we felt a distinct spring in our step, so in the lab, we bent the shoe to 30°.
+We measured 20.9N, making it 14.2% stiffer than average!
+This makes for a supportive shoe for long hikes.

-Simulating winter temperatures, we put the shoe in the freezer for 20 minutes and tested it again with the force gauge.
+Simulating winter temperatures, we put the shoe in the freezer for 20 minutes and tested it again.
 It becomes a whopping 75% stiffer in sub-zero temperatures, so we don’t recommend storing the shoes outside when winter hiking.
 They do not feel the same before warming up.

 Pros